rfuzzo/MWSE/docs/source/apis/tes3ui.md

 		e.itemData and
 		(e.itemData.condition < e.item.maxCondition) then
 			return true
-		else
+		end

 		return false
 	end
-	end

 	local myFilterValue = 256
-	-- This function will filter only items that have a value less than `myFilterValue` local function valueFilter(e)
+	-- This function will filter only items that have a value less than `myFilterValue`.
+	---@param e tes3ui.showInventorySelectMenu.filterParams
+	local function valueFilter(e)
 		if (e.item.value < myFilterValue) then
 			return true
-		else
+		end

 		return false
-		end
 	end

 	```